48 Takeoff & Landing Performance

 Summary & Closure

 Estimating the takeoff and landing distances is essential to the airplane design process.
-These distances are particularly critical for larger airplanes such as jet airliners because they typically require relatively long runways, and margins may be small.
-The ability of the airplane to climb out after the takeoff point and reach a safe altitude for obstacle or terrain clearance is also important.
-By design, the takeoff and landing airspeeds must be kept reasonably low to allow for safe flight operations, including aborted takeoffs and one-engine inoperative (OEI) conditions.
-The takeoff and landing distances can be significantly reduced by using high-lift devices such as flaps and slats.
-Good wheel brakes and reverse thrust (if available) are also crucial for minimizing landing distances.
+These distances are particularly critical for larger airplanes, such as jet airliners, which typically require relatively long runways.
+The margins for error in these distances can be small, making precise calculations crucial.
+Beyond the actual distances, the airplane’s ability to climb out after the takeoff point and reach a safe altitude for obstacle or terrain clearance is also paramount.
+By design, takeoff and landing airspeeds must be kept reasonably low to ensure safe flight operations, accommodating aborted takeoffs and one-engine inoperative (OEI) conditions.

 5-Question Self-Assessment Quickquiz